oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0-wd01.md

  ```

 A Producer sending an OpenC2 Command includes its identifier
-in the message "from" field, allowing Consumers receiving
+in the message `from` field, allowing Consumers receiving
 the command to know its origin.
 A Consumer sending a
 response to an OpenC2 command includes its identifier in the
-message "from" field, allowing responses from different
+message `from` field, allowing responses from different
 actuators to be identified.

- The "to" field is not utilized, as the MQTT Topic Structure
+ The `to` field is not utilized, as the MQTT Topic Structure
  regulates which recipients receive each individual message.

+ The `request_id` field can contain any string; UUIDv4 format
+ is recommended for request IDs.

+ The `created` field is populated with the date/time when
+ the message was created, in the preferred IMF-fixdate
+ format as defined by Section 7.1.1.1 of RFC 7231; the
+ conditions for populating the Date: header specified in
+ Section 7.1.1.2 of RFC 7231 SHALL be followed.

 ## 2.4 Quality of Service